ImAfksite/imafk/README.md

 on public.games for insert
 with check (true);

-💻 Running Locally

-No build tools, Node.js, or package managers required.
-Simply serve the directory with any static server:

-# Using Python 3
-python -m http.server 8000

-# Using Node.js npx serve
-npx serve .

-Open http://localhost:8000 in any modern web browser.

 📜 License

 Distributed under the MIT License.
-Created with ❤️ for gamers and developers everywhere.
+Built with ❤️ for web physics & arcade lovers.